Matrix Decomposition and Applications: Tridiagonal Decomposition: Hessenberg in Symmetric Matrices

-Obviously, a tridiagonal matrix is a special case of an upper Hessenberg matrix.
-Then we have the following tridiagonal decomposition: \begin{theoremHigh}[Tridiagonal Decomposition] Every $n\times n$ symmetric matrix $\bA$ can be factored as
+Clearly, a tridiagonal matrix is a special case of an upper Hessenberg matrix.
+This allows us to formulate the tridiagonal decomposition as follows: \begin{theoremHigh}[Tridiagonal decomposition ] Any $n\times n$ symmetric matrix $\bA$ can be decomposed as

-where $\bT$ is a \textit{symmetric} tridiagonal matrix, and $\bQ$ is an orthogonal matrix. \end{theoremHigh} The existence of the tridiagonal matrix is trivial by applying the Hessenberg decomposition to symmetric matrix $\bA$.
+where $\bT$ is a \textit{symmetric} tridiagonal matrix, and $\bQ$ is an orthogonal matrix. \end{theoremHigh} The existence of the tridiagonal decomposition follows directly from applying the Hessenberg decomposition to the symmetric matrix $\bA$.